MinZHANG-WHU/CDMI-Net/README.md

 ### Datasets

-Our data sets are currently not available to the public (It needs permission from the Hong Kong government).
+Our data sets are currently not available to the public.
 Since only scene-level annotations are required, users can quickly generate the training data sets.
 To train the CDMI-Net, each image pair (i.e. bag) is labeled as “positive bag” (P) or “negative bag” (N).The file organization is as follows:

 ```
 data_dir